NewChakri/AB-Testing-Project/README.md

 If p-value < 0.05: We reject the null hypothesis, indicating a significant difference.
 If p-value ≥ 0.05: We fail to reject the null hypothesis, suggesting no significant difference.

+## Example Scenario: Website Feature Engagement

+**Scenario:** A company has launched a new feature on their website and wants to determine if it significantly increases user engagement.
+Group A represents users who have not been exposed to the new feature, while Group B represents users who have been exposed to the new feature.
+The target metric is `engagement_score`, which measures user engagement on a scale from 0 to 100.

+### Input Data

+The input data should be in CSV format with at least two columns:
+- `group`: Indicates the user group (e.g., "A" or "B").
+- `engagement_score`: The engagement score of the user, ranging from 0 to 100.